Living Assistance Services For Seniors Transitioning Home To Recover in King of Prussia, PA

-While the transitional care program you and our caregiver have created plays a vital role in reducing your loved one's risk of readmission, there are still many risks.
+While the program you and our caregiver have created plays a vital role in reducing your loved one's risk of readmission, there are still many risks.
 These include:

 - Medications – concerning the taking of new medication that causes adverse side effects and those who do not take their medication as instructed, resulting in adverse side effects.

 - Lack of Education by Medical Team – covers those who did not receive the proper transition home care education by the patient's medical care team before they come home.

 - Secondary Diagnoses – covering those patients who develop a medical condition or display severe symptoms not seen during their hospitalization.

 - Severity and Type of Medical Condition – covering those who are in the late stages of a medical condition or suffering from a chronic condition such as heart disease or Alzheimer's.

 - Limited Access to Appropriate Post Hospital Care – covering those with limited transportation to their appointments, picking up needed medications, and have the daily support they need.

 Take the First Step

 The first step you should take in creating your loved one's program is to obtain copies of their medical records from the hospital.
 These records contain important information regarding the care they were given and may contain post-discharge instructions you need to know about along with a list of any required medications.

 Far too many family caregivers are either afraid to ask questions or simply don't think to.
 If you want to create a successful transition living assistance services program for your loved one, you must be prepared to ask lots of questions.
 Talk to their medical care team, transitional caregivers, and local support groups.
 Do whatever it takes to get the information you need.